|Guide||♦||3 Triplogs||0 Topics|

-If you're looking for wild geology untrammeled by crowds that is loaded with alcoves, arches, and even a few tunnels and caves, you probably wouldn't think to look in the White Tank Mountains.
+If you're looking for wild geology untrammeled by crowds, loaded with alcoves, arches, and even a few tunnels and caves, you probably wouldn't think to look in the White Tank Mountains.
 That's what I thought until a Google Earth image lured me to venture behind the range, where a group of small formations that looked pretty bland from a distance revealed dizzying complexity up close.

-Geologically, they are "cuestas", asymmetrical ridges with a gentle back slope (called a Dipslope), and a steep face or cliff formed by the erosion of tilted strata with a resistant capstone.
-The freeze-thaw cycle, along with other types of breakdown, often form alcoves in the cliff face, and here is no exception.
-The rock itself was ejected from a volcanic eruption somewhere between 5 and 33 million years ago, it's twisted molten form taking on fantastic shapes that make for a scramblers delight.
+Geologically, they are "cuestas," asymmetrical ridges with a gentle back slope (called a Dipslope), and a steep face or cliff formed by the erosion of tilted strata with a resistant capstone.
+The freeze-thaw cycle and other breakdown types often form alcoves in the cliff face, and here is no exception.
+The rock itself, ejected from a volcanic eruption somewhere between 5 and 33 million years ago, it's twisted molten form taking on fantastic shapes that make for a scramblers delight.

-1982' - Most dramatic summit, largest cliff faces, 30' tunnel, 3 large alcoves (the "Weeping Alcove" has yet to be explored - rope protection suggested).
+1982' - Most dramatic summit, largest cliff faces, 30' tunnel, 4 large alcoves - including the "Weeping Alcove," that due to a fissure in the cuesta above shows evidence of water flow over a significant period of time.
 Most features on north and east faces.

-"Two - Tone" - 4 large alcoves ( 1 unexplored - rope protection suggested), 6 medium alcoves, 12 small, 6 small arches, 1 unexplored cave (estimated 30' deep, did not explore solo).
-Most features on north, east and south faces.
+"Two - Tone" - 4 large alcoves ( 1 unexplored - rope protection suggested), 6 medium alcoves, 12 small, 6 small arches, 1 60' tunnel connecting the top of the cuesta with it's base.
+Most features on north, east, and south faces.

 1861' - 6 medium alcoves, 12 small alcoves, 12 small arches.
 Features on all faces.